 ED01.
-Continue collaboration to accomplish housing and neighborhood development goals Target outcome: Attract 20,000 new residents by 2024 Five Year Financial Impact: N/A Responsible party: Mayor's Office and the URA
+Continue collaboration to acco ontinue collaboration to accomplish housing and neighborhood development goals Target outcome: Attract 20,000 new residents by 2024 Five Year Financial Impact: N/A Responsible party: Mayor's Office and the URA

 The City shall continue to initiate collaboration among the Mayor's Office, the City's Planning Department, the URA and the Housing Authority of the City of Pittsburgh in order to accomplish their joint housing and neighborhood development and increased City population objectives.